-- Protection is effective in the short- to medium-term for many coastal cities, and can be cost-effective in the 47 21st Century (section CCP2.4.2), but residual risk remains because protection can fail.
-Even under RCP8.5, 48 technical limits to hard protection may only be reached after 2100 in many regions, but socio-economic and 49 institutional barriers may be reached before then (Hinkel et al., 2018).
-With progressive SLR, protection 50 eventually becomes unaffordable and impractical (Strauss et al., 2021).
-Combining hard engineering 51 measures with nature-based solutions, spatial planning and early warning systems, can help to contain 52 residual risk (Du et al., 2020).
-Protective works do not prevent salinisation and higher groundwater levels 53 (Alves et al., 2020), and can lead to loss of coastal habitat (Cross-Chapter Box SLR in Chapter 3; Achete et 54 - al. (2017); Cooper et al. (2020)).
-Hard protection measures also create long-term path-dependency as they - 56 last for decades and attract new development, locking in impact and exposure as C&S grow, with the expectation of ongoing protection (Chapter 3; Di Baldassarre et al., 2015; Gibbs, 2016; Griggs and Patsch, 2019; Siders, 2019a).
+Protection is effective in the short- to medium-term for many coastal cities, and can be cost effective in the 21st century (Section CCP2.4.2), but residual risk remains because protection can fail.
+Even under RCP8.5, technical limits to hard protection may only be reached after 2100 in many regions, but socioeconomic and institutional barriers may be reached before then (Hinkel et al., 2018).
+With progressive SLR, protection eventually becomes unaffordable and impractical (Strauss et al., 2021).
+Combining hard engineering measures with nature-based solutions, spatial planning and early warning systems can help to contain residual risk (Du et al., 2020).
+Protective works do not prevent salinisation and higher groundwater levels (Alves et al., 2020), and can lead to loss of coastal habitat (Cross-Chapter Box SLR in Chapter 3; Achete et al., 2017; Cooper et al., 2020).
+Hard protective measures also create long-term path dependency as they last for decades and attract new development, locking in impact and exposure as C&S grow, with the expectation of ongoing protection (Chapter 3; Di Baldassarre et al., 2015; Gibbs, 2016; Griggs and Patsch, 2019; Siders, 2019a).

-CCP2.3.2.2 Soft Engineering and Sediment-based Measures
+CCP2.3.2.2 Soft Engineering and Sediment-Based Measures

-5 Sediment-based interventions e.g., beach nourishment, aim to limit coastal erosion and flood risk and have 6 become a widely applied strategy especially in open coast archetypal C&S; in part because there is less 7 impact on adjacent beaches and coastal ecology, and lower construction and maintenance costs compared to 8 hard protection (high confidence) (Parkinson and Ogurcak, 2018).
-In addition, it is considered a flexible 9 strategy under more rapid SLR conditions (Kabat et al., 2009; Stive et al., 2013), and can be applied in the 10form of a mega-nourishment strategy wherein natural currents distribute sand along the coast (Stive et al., 11 2013; de Schipper et al., 2021).
-However, there are limits to this strategy due to environmental impacts, 12 costs, and the availability of potential and permitted sand reserves which may be unable to keep up with 13 higher rates of SLR (Parkinson and Ogurcak, 2018; Haasnoot et al., 2019; Harris et al., 2021; Staudt et al., 14 2021).
-Simultaneously, other socio-economic needs (e.g., damming rivers, or for building and transport 15 infrastructure) may compete for sand as a limited resource (Torres et al., 2017; Bendixen et al., 2019).
-16 Regional and global governance provisions (e.g., spatial reservations for sand mining; international 17 frameworks for distribution) could improve long-term feasibility (Torres et al., 2017; Parkinson and 18

-19 Ogurcak, 2018; Bendixen et al., 2019; Haasnoot et al., 2019).
+Sediment-based interventions, for example beach nourishment, aim to limit coastal erosion and flood risk and have become a widely applied strategy, especially in open-coast archetypal C&S. This is in part because there is less impact on adjacent beaches and coastal ecology and also lower construction and maintenance costs compared to hard protection (high confidence; Parkinson and Ogurcak, 2018).
+In addition, it is considered a flexible strategy under more rapid SLR conditions (Kabat et al., 2009; Stive et al., 2013) and can be applied in the form of a mega-nourishment strategy, wherein natural currents distribute sand along the coast (Stive et al., 2013; de Schipper et al., 2021).
+However, there are limits to this strategy due to environmental impacts, costs and the availability of potential and permitted sand reserves, which may be unable to keep up with higher rates of SLR (Parkinson and Ogurcak, 2018; Haasnoot et al., 2019; Harris et al., 2021; Staudt et al., 2021).
+Simultaneously, other socioeconomic needs (e.g., damming rivers or for building and transport infrastructure) may compete for sand as a limited resource (Torres et al., 2017; Bendixen et al., 2019).
+Regional and global governance provisions (e.g., spatial reservations for sand mining, international frameworks for distribution) could improve long-term feasibility (Torres et al., 2017; Parkinson and Ogurcak, 2018; Bendixen et al., 2019; Haasnoot et al., 2019).

-20 21 CCP2.3.2.3 Nature-based Measures
+CCP2.3.2.3 Nature-Based Measures

-22 Nature-based measures, such as retaining mangroves and marshes, have been successful in reducing deaths 23 and damage due to storm surges (high agreement, medium evidence) (Das and Vincent, 2009; Saleh and 24 Weinstein, 2016; Narayan et al., 2017; Trivanti et al., 2017; Hochard et al., 2019; del Valle et al., 2020), and 25 across the USA reportedly provide USD23.2 billion yr-1 in storm protection services (Saleh and Weinstein, 26 2016).
-They are also a cost-effective strategy (medium confidence) that provide C&S with additional co-27 benefits through ecosystem services (high confidence) (Cross-Chapter Box NATURAL in Chapter 2; 28 Section 2.2.4; Narayan et al., 2016; Depietri and McPhearson, 2017; Morris et al., 2018; Reguero et al., 29 2018; Chausson et al., 2020; Du et al., 2020; NIES and ISME, 2020; Reguero et al., 2020; Sudmeier-Rieux 30 et al., 2021).
-31
+Nature-based measures, such as retaining mangroves and marshes, have been successful in reducing deaths and damage due to storm surges (medium evidence, high agreement; Das and Vincent, 2009; Saleh and Weinstein, 2016; Narayan et al., 2017; Triyanti et al., 2017; Hochard et al., 2019; del Valle et al., 2020), and reportedly provide USD 23.2 billion yr-1 in storm protection services across the USA (Saleh and Weinstein, 2016).
+They are also a cost-effective strategy (medium confidence) that provides C&S with additional co-benefits through ecosystem services (high confidence; Cross-Chapter Box NATURAL in Chapter 2; Section 2.2.4; Narayan et al., 2016; Depietri and McPhearson, 2017; Morris et al., 2018; Reguero et al., 2018; Chausson et al., 2020; Du et al., 2020; NIES and ISME, 2020; Reguero et al., 2020; Sudmeier-Rieux et al., 2021).